onqtam/headjack/src/collective_intelligence.md

 your main job would be to be an annotator - such that you get scored based on performance

+we need a shared view of reality and the ability to coordinate around that view of reality we need social media that is rewarding synthesis of ideas what if we rewarded those who find divisive fault lines and bridge the gap?

 we need to enable freeform networking at scale in order to build a global brain - the host-centric model doesn't allow that - any type of data should be linkable & manipulatable with any other data type

 high trust (social capital), shared stories & strong institutions - required for democracy, but social media is eroding them - Jonathan Haidt